TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

 .. note::

-   While the file :file:`composer.json` is currently not strictly required, it is considered bad practice not to add one.
+   While the file :file:`composer.json` is currently not strictly required for an extension to function properly, it is considered bad practice not to add one.
 That is why we classify it as "required".

-Including a :file:`composers.json` is strongly recommended for a number of reasons:
+Including a :file:`composer.json` is strongly recommended for a number of reasons:

 #.
 The file :file:`composer.json` is required for documentation rendering since
    May 29, 2019.